 The automotive industry, especially the European market, is the sector’s largest customer.

 The cast components are used in combustion and electric engines, transmissions, platforms (chassis), or vehicle bodywork.
 The number of castings in vehicles is more and more significant considering the capacity of obtaining resistant castings with thin and therefore lighter walls.

-Most of machines and industrial equipment incorporate castings, in many cases of large weight and size, cast in ferrous alloys (cast iron or steel), or even light alloys.
+Most machines and industrial equipment incorporate castings, frequently of large weight and size, as well as cast in ferrous alloys (cast iron or steel), or even light alloys.

-Steel, cast iron or light metals parts such as wheels, hubs, hydraulic components or motors can be found in almost every agricultural equipment.
+Steel, cast iron or light metal parts such as wheels, hubs, hydraulic components or motors can be found in almost every agricultural equipment.